zample23/zample23/README.md

 # [Night Trips](https://github.com/zample23/AX_IT.git)

 * Night Trips - it's responsive cross-browser landing page made using html/css and javascript
-* Slider with photos for each event, changing background of the main page
+* Slider with photos for each event
+* Changing background of the main section
 * Interactive user experience elements

 <a href="https://zample23.github.io/Night_Trips/" target="_blank">Link on GitHub Pages</a>